by Swami Krishnananda

 Human laws and regulations cannot take us to God.
 These rules of man can take us only to a human realm, because the constitution of God’s government is not a human constitution.
 It is an inclusiveness to which human nature is not accustomed.
 All our laws and regulations are partial in their nature and are valid for certain given conditions, but they are not valid for all times.
 This is the defect in man-made laws: they are good for some times, but they are not good for other times.
 But the law of God is good for all times.
 Once the enactment is made, it does not require any amendment.
 In human parliaments, circumstances change, and therefore, we change the laws; but God has no such circumstances where He has to change the laws.
 In the Isavasya Upanishad it is said: yāthātathyato’rthān vyadadhāc chāśvatībhyas samābhyaḥ (Isa 8).
 An ordinance was enacted in the parliament of God and it is valid for all time to come, till the end of creation, because it was so perfectly visualised, taking into consideration every eventuality or possibility in the history of creation.

 In a similar manner, the deportment of Sri Krishna multiplying himself into many in this Rasa Dance makes him a person not human in his nature, because no human being can become manifold.
-Therefore, our judgment of him cannot be based upon human values, as a human being cannot multiply himself.
+Therefore, our judgment of Sri Krishna cannot be based upon human values, as a human being cannot multiply himself.
 A human being cannot lift a mountain or swallow forest fire—all of which he did, to the consternation of his associates.
-The superhuman nature of this child, which is seen right from the beginning, frees it from the human association of any kind of limited interpretation of its activities.
+The superhuman nature of this child, which is seen right from the beginning, frees him from the human association of any kind of limited interpretation of his activities.

 The Rasa Lila has many a meaning, as commentators would tell us—namely, it is the dance of the whole cosmos around the central pivot of the Absolute.
 The whole cosmic dance is demonstrated there.
 The feminine nature of the Gopis, which is the nature of the components of creation, is comparable to its counterpart, the centrality which is the Absolute.
 The Absolute Supreme Being does not evolve.
 It does not dance; it acts as a central nucleus of the entire creation, which dances in all its particulars.
 To mention again, Sri Krishna was born to demonstrate cosmic perfection, and not to reiterate man-made laws and regulations.